drupal-composer/drupal-scaffold/README.md

 exist in the destination.
 The key specifies the path to the source file, and the value indicates the path to the destination file.

-The `dev` hash lists files that should be copied over only if they do not exist in the destination and if the dev packages are installed.
+The `includes-dev` hash lists files that should be copied over only if they do not exist in the destination and if the dev packages are installed.

 ## Limitation